 While here in the United States we tend to use short-grained rice for Chinese dishes, it is a good idea, and perhaps important, to use a long-grained Indian rice like Basmati for this recipe, because that's what they use in India and it will give you the most authentic flavor.

-When in a rush, I make this a one-pot dish, by adding to it cubes of baked tofu.
+When in a rush, I make this a one-pot dish, by adding to it cubes of baked or air-fried tofu.
 You can leave the tofu out -- Indian restaurant versions don't have it -- but I really like the texture that the chewy tofu adds.

 Indo Chinese Garlic Fried Rice